UniversalDependencies/UD_Javanese-CSUI/README.md

 2. [OPUS](https://opus.nlpl.eu/), especially from the Javanese section of the WikiMatrix v1 corpus (152 sents)
 2. Online news (Solopos) (455 sents)

-The sentences in this corpus do not use the original writing system of Javanese ([Hanacaraka](https://id.wikipedia.org/wiki/Aksara_Jawa)) and use the Latin script.
+The sentences in this corpus use the Latin script, do not use the original writing system of Javanese ([Hanacaraka](https://id.wikipedia.org/wiki/Aksara_Jawa))

-Javanese has several language levels, such as Krama, Krama Inggil, and Ngoko.
-In this Javanese dependency treebank, the sentences are predominantly use Ngoko words, with some examples of Krama and Krama Inggil words.
+Javanese has several language levels, such as Ngoko, Krama, Krama Inggil, and Krama Andhap.
+In this Javanese dependency treebank, the sentences predominantly use Ngoko words, with some of them use Krama or Krama Inggil words.

 # Acknowledgments